rajutkarshgupt/tinceptor_public/README.md

 There are two teams: “Terrorists” and “Counter-Terrorists”.
 The aim of the terrorists is to go to a special pre-determined site called as “Bomb”.
 The aim of the counter-terrorists is to ensure that none of the terrorists can go to the site called “Bomb”.
 Because playing this game manually is very boring, you have an AI Engine that automatically plays this game for you.
 There are three kinds of players in both teams possible:

- AggressivePlayers, who tend to run very fast and not observe around.
+ AggressivePlayers, who tend to run fast.
 Their energy level reduces by 2 at every step of move.
 They need to be hit twice to be dead.

- CautiousPlayers, who tend to go very slow and observe around.
+ CautiousPlayers, who tend to go very slow.
 Their energy level reduces by 1 at every step of move.
 They need to be hit once to be dead.

- BlindPlayer, who very quickly run to do whatever they are doing, and do not observe around at all.
+ BlindPlayer, who run very fast, and do not observe around at all.
 Their energy level reduces by 3 at every step.
 They need to be hit 5 times to be dead.

 Each player of counter-terrorists selects an opponent player and goes to kill the same.
 A player can have